 1. Get the goals right

-Set explicit, quantifiable and material goals for business outcomes such as revenue target, market share gain, profit margin or other quantifiable result.
+Set explicit, quantifiable and material goals and OKRs for business outcomes such as revenue target, market share gain, profit margin or other quantifiable result.
 Don’t confuse activity with outcomes and resist the temptation to set motion-based goals.
 (It’s not the number of swings that matter, but scoring more runs than the opponent.)
 Focus goal setting on end-state or end-point outcomes and make sure everyone on the team understands them.
 Create the one-page dashboard you will use to track progression against goals over the quarter – what are the key results and meters that matter?

 Define the streams of work and identify the key deliverables within each stream.
 Map the metrics from your dashboard to the workstreams.
 All the deliverables should be defined by the explicit outcome expected and a due date.
 Analyze the work plan to ensure that the deliverables and their outcomes do add up to the results needed!
 Every deliverable on the plan should be assigned to a single owner, and every member of the team should have clarity on how his or her deliverables impact goal achievement.
 Next, add measurement for deliverable completion to your dashboard.